greglook/merkle-db/DESIGN.md

 - A _database_ is a collection of _tables_, along with some user metadata.
 - Tables are collections of _records_, which are identified uniquely within the table by a primary key.
-- Each record is an associative collection of _fields_, mapping string field names to values.
+- Each record is an associative collection of _fields_, mapping field names to values.
 - Values may have any type that the underlying serialization format supports.
   There is no guarantee that all the values for a given field have the same type.